 For this Power BI Line Chart demonstration, we will use the SQL Data Source we created in our previous article.
 So, Please refer to Connect to SQL Server and the List of Charts articles to understand the Power BI Data Source.

-How to Create a Line Chart in Power BI
+Create a Line Chart in Power BI

 To create a Line Chart, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
 It automatically creates a Column Chart.

-By clicking the shown icon under the Visualization section, Power BI automatically converts the Column into Line Chart.
+By clicking the shown icon under the Visualization section, Power BI automatically converts the Column into a Line Chart.

-Create a Line Chart Approach 2
+Create a Power BI Line Chart using Visualization

-First, click on the Line Chart under the Visualization section, then Power BI will automatically create it with dummy data.
+First, click on the Line Chart under the Visualization section, and then Power BI will automatically create it with dummy data.